-Tuesday, April 28th – I Remember Poetry
+I Remember Poetry

 Our memories can help us write some amazing and heartfelt poems.
 Work with your child to think through some of the happiest or most fun memories.
 Have them make a list of the details in those memories.
 Work with your child to write a poem about that memory and what it means to them.

-This writing activity is where you start each new line with the next letter in the alphabet, such as A, then B, then C, etc. The idea is to write full sentences but if your child struggles with that, have them write one words that start with each letter.
+This writing activity is where you start each new line with the next letter in the alphabet, such as A, then B, then C, etc. The idea is to write full sentences but if your child struggles with that, have them write one word that start with each letter.
 Try to keep it in some theme, such as Spring or soccer.

 This writing lesson gives your child a chance to exercises their artistic and writing muscles.
-The easiest way to complete this poem is have them choose and object, draw that object as large as they can and then write their poem inside that object.
+The easiest way to complete this poem is to have them choose an object, draw that object as large as they can and then write their poem inside that object.
 If they are unable to draw the object large enough to fit the poem they can write it on the side or under the object.
 Encourage them to decorate the poem when they are finished.

 This activity is a fun one where your child gets a chance to create their own magical world.
 Encourage them to think as creatively as they can.
-This is a made up world which can have anything they want.
+This is a made-up world which can have anything they want.
 Make sure they are using as much detail as possible when talking about this new world.

 Our lesson today is about adjectives.
 The following four lessons will be about different types of figurative language and parts of speech.
 What your child writes during these lessons can be used to create a larger poem later.
 Ensure your child keeps this paper somewhere they can find it later as they will keep adding to it over the next few lessons.

 During this lesson we focus on verbs or action words.
 Watch Coach Ramona and Coach Matthew’s videos about Defenders and Goalkeepers and have them make notes about the verbs that are used.
-Have them think about the actions they take on the soccer field from kicking, to throwing, to stopping the ball.
+Have them think about the actions they take on the soccer field from kicking to throwing, to stop the ball.
 Be sure to have them keep these with adjectives to ensure that they can add to the list next week.

 This writing lesson is fun though a little difficult.
 Work with your child to think through the sounds they hear on the soccer field.
 Ask them what it sounds like when the ball hits their foot or goes through the net.
 Keep the list close because you will add one more type of speech to this list before writing a soccer poem.